 View the full range of Medical Photography Lightings at EssentialPhoto & Video here: https://www.essentialphoto.co.uk/collections/medical-dental.

 EssentialPhoto is an official Godox partner and trusted UK distributor, stocking the widest range of Godox kits in the UK.
-We offer a 2 Year Warranty* across our stock, customer support and after-sales repair at our British store.
+We offer up to a 2 Year Warranty* across our stock, customer support and after-sales repair at our British store.